And I'm the Queen of Sheba

 Melissa Jaffer as Alma

-Click on the image below for slide show Photographer Paz Tassone
+Click on the image below for slide show:

-Season cancelled due to the tragic death of actor Russell Kiefel.
+The season was cancelled on the second night due to the tragic death of Russell Kiefel.

 Marbles